corbett-mcguire/capstonefrontend/README.md

-capstonefrontend
+Sling Wiki

+This is an informational web app dedicated to the creation, use and history of slings.

+Technologies

+Version Control
+WSL
+Github
+GitKraken

+Development
+IntelliJ
+Spring Boot
+Postman
+PgAdmin

+Planning
+Google Docs
+LucidChart

+Communication
+Slack
+Zoom

+General Approach

+Plan
+Design
+Project approval
+Develop
+Refactor
-Slinging Wiki User stories:
+User Stories

-User should be able to access homepage
+User should be able to access homepage and see intuitive menu interface.
-User should be able to be able to scroll up and down page without header moving User should be able to view stationary menu tab in header User should be able to access drop down menu located inside of banner User should be able to view and use search bar located in header User should be able to interact with links located in the tabs from the drop down menu User should be able to upload/contribute to list of articles/posts User should be able to post relevant links with relevant information User should be able to prefer (like) posts
+User should be able to scroll up and down the page while maintaining a stationary and accessible header.
+User should be able to view search bar in header.
+User should be able to access search bar to locate internal page posts.
-User should be able to sort posts by date/prefered
+User should be able to create, update, delete, edit posts.

+ERD